 confidence in the faith.
 Isn’t great confidence something a deacon should

-bring into a leadership position as criterion the Church uses to select him in
+bring to the table as criterion for the Church to select him as a deacon in

 him to do the will of God.
 When he first enters the ministry he is not